smart-on-fhir/smart-scheduling-links/specification.md

 ### Timestamps

 Wherever “timestamps” are used in this specification, they SHALL be in the format `YYYY-MM-DDThh:mm:ss.sss+zz:zz` (e.g. `2015-02-07T13:28:17.239+02:00` or `2017-01-01T00:00:00Z`).
 The time SHALL specified at least to the second and SHALL include a time zone offset (for UTC, the offset MAY be `Z`).
-These timestamp’s match [FHIR’s “instant” format][fhir-instant], and are also valid ISO 8601 timestamps.
+These timestamps match [FHIR’s “instant” format][fhir-instant], and are also valid ISO 8601 timestamps.

 ### `Accept` Headers
 For Bulk Publication Manifest requests, servers SHALL support at least the following `Accept` headers from a client, returning the same FHIR JSON payload in all cases: